alceu-frigeri/mypacks/README.md

 (with the new in kernel *\ProcessKeyOptions* and *\NewDocumentCommand*)

-Be aware most of it is for personal tests, definitions, interface, options may and will change at will (as needed)
+Be aware that most/all of these are for personal tests.
+Definitions, interface, options may and will change at will (as needed)

 ## Contacting Author